millanp95/millanp95.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I will be at NeurIPS presenting our latest [paper](https://arxiv.org/abs/2311.02401) at the Workshop of Sel-Supervised Learning theory and practice.
+I will be presenting our latest [paper](https://arxiv.org/abs/2311.02401) at the 4th Workshop of Self-Supervised Learning in NeurIPS.